Oxford University Handball Club

 OUHaC after the end of the 2006 season.

 Oxford University Handball Club (OUHaC) was founded and registered as a club at the University of Oxford in 2001 and has since established itself as one of England's most successful clubs.
 It is a member of the England Handball Association since 2002 and the Association of British Universities Handball Clubs since 2011.
 Every year, OUHaC competes in the English Handball League, EHA Cup and the British University Championships.
 Beginning in 2014, the club has played in the varsity match against the Cambridge University Handball Club.
 In 2016 and 2017 respectively, the women's and men's teams were granted Half Blue status by the Blues committees of the University of Oxford.
-In 2025, the men's team managed to conquer the EHA title for the first time.
+In 2025, the men's team won the EHA title.

 Teams

 Men's team

-The men's team won the British University Championship title 9 times (in 2004–07, 2009, 2013, 2014, 2023 and 2024) as well as the English National League in 2006, being the first ever university team in the history of English handball to win the National League title.
+The men's team won the British University Championship title nine times (in 2004–07, 2009, 2013, 2014, 2023 and 2024) as well as the English National League in 2006, being the first ever university team in the history of English handball to win the National League title.
 Additionally, they were the first university team to compete in the EHF Challenge Cup (2006–07 and 2007–08).
 They have also won two mixed English Beach Handball tournaments.
 The team won the EHA League Cup in 2016 and reached the semi-finals of the EHA National Cup in 2017.
+In 2025, the club won the National League title again, as well as the British Super Cup.
+With this title, they qualified for the EHF European Cup in the 2025–26 season.